AkariAsai/XORQA/baselines/bm25/README.md

 # BM25 based retriever

-This director contains the codes for BM2 based retriever for monolingual document retrieval.
+This directory contains the codes for BM25 based retriever for monolingual document retrieval.
 We use ElasticSearch (ES) Python client as ES supports diverse set of languages, and 6 out of 7 target languages of TyDi-XOR QA are covered by Elastic Search.

 ## Elastic Search Insolation
 To run ElasticSearch in your local environment, you need to install ElasticSearch first.
 We install ES by running the scripts provided by [CLIReval](https://github.com/ssun32/CLIReval) library (Sun et al., ACL demo 2020).